JamieBort/Learning-Directory/Git/issues/issue_templates/README.md

-# issue templates
+# Issue Templates

 ## Purpose

-This is the readme template that I'll use throughout the Learning Directory repo.
+This directory houses information about Issue Templates.

 ## Resources to explore